elixir-europe/infectious-diseases-toolkit/contribute/index.md

 * **If you are familiar with Git**: fork the repo and create a pull request (see our [instructions](/contribute/working_with_git)).
 * **If you just want to make a quick suggestion**: submit your comments/suggestions using the form below.

+We are also welcoming contributions to our [User Stories spreadsheet](https://docs.google.com/spreadsheets/d/1KTe9Zy9xU9TqhJtNVoBkiLHBXLEqGisitAoxLy6zz58/edit#gid=231577820).
+Adding your user stories is a good way to help IDTk address your needs.

 ## Contributor responsibilities

 When writing for this website keep in mind the following: